cbowdon/Config/README.md

 If it's important, version it!

+## Usage
+Clone this repo and run install_configs.sh, which will backup existing files and replace them with a sym link.

 ## Bash
 - .bashrc - Arch
-- .bash profile - OSX
+- .bash_profile - OSX
-TODO merge these 2 so I can checkout directly into ~
+TODO merge these two so I can install all-in-one

 # Powershell
 - profile.ps1